Diallo75012/djangochatbotAI/notes.md

                get document name, AI personality traits needed to perform retrieval and answer user >
                   > x2 retrieval layers: at treshold 0.62 for valid answer and one more at 0.5 to have some other type of questions
                  - if no data retrieved:
-                     perform internet search and tell user disclaimer that we didn't find answer in our business data but this what an internet search info about it.
+                     tell user disclaimer that we didn't find answer in our business data but this what an internet search info about it.
 Then provide retrieved question form retrieved data at 0.5 if any get the questions to show user which kind of question we have and can answer as sample to inform user.